A short story by Louise Kennedy

 The rusty school bus rocks down the hill to the village, a small hand pressed to the window.
 The woman squashes a half smoked roll up into a scallop shell on the table.
 Poppy patterned oilcloth peeps from under toast crumbs and dusty angel cards.
 She dips under the chimes that shiver above her blue door, passes the squat sheelagh na gig that grimaces amongst tatty nasturtiums, the hollow charms of the life she tried to make here.

 The graveyard is open but she doesn’t go in.
 Parched yellow chrysanthemums crackle in lace patterned cellophane on the plot the parish council gave her.
-She passes the high eld, the velvety green acre crowned with a ring fort that she saw from the hostel window when she rst arrived.
+She passes the high field, the velvety green acre crowned with a ring fort that she saw from the hostel window when she first arrived.
 She sidesteps columns of empty beer kegs, passes the thatched craft shop.
-She doesn’t hear the post of ce door close with a brisk click, the mortified I don’t know what to say to her whispered in her wake.
+She doesn’t hear the post office door close with a brisk click, the mortified I don’t know what to say to her whispered in her wake.

 Louise Kennedy grew up in Holywood Co Down.
 She writes in a shed in her garden while her husband, son and daughter are sleeping.
 She has been published in The Incubator and Silver Apples and was shortlisted in Fish’s Memoir Prize and Short Story Prize 2015.